-The views expressed in VI are those of the contributors, and do not necessarily coincide with those of the Editors or the Editorial or Advisory Boards.
+The views expressed in Journal of Class & Culture are those of the contributors, and do not necessarily coincide with those of the editors or the Editorial or Advisory Boards.

 PERMISSIONS/COPYRIGHT/LIABILITY

 Copyright clearance for non-original material included in the manuscript (e.g., images) should be indicated by the contributor and is always the responsibility of the contributor.
 The contributor publishing agreement, which also details which version of a contributor's own article remains their copyright, should be completed and sent to the editors to accompany every submission.